49ers select former YSU foe third overall in 2021 NFL Draft

 Lance faced off against Youngstown State once in his career, throwing for 160 yards and three touchdowns.
 He added 32 yards on the ground and one score.

 Lance appeared in one game for the Bison in 2020 before opting out of the spring season.
-As a freshman in 2019, Lance threw for 2786 yards and 28 touchdowns with zero interceptions.
-He also recorded 1100 yards and fourteen touchdowns on the ground and led the Bison to a national championship.
+As a freshman in 2019, Lance threw for 2,786 yards and 28 touchdowns with zero interceptions.
+He also recorded 1,100 yards and 14 touchdowns on the ground and led the Bison to a national championship.